-Mr. John F. Davis, Chairman of the Board (November - December 2019) and Audit Committee Chairman (January - December 2019), is a retired farmer and self-employed farm consultant for Mill Creek Farms, LLC.
+Mr. John F. Davis, Board Chair and Chair of Compensation, Credit Review, and Executive Committees (January 2020-September 2020), is a retired farmer and self-employed farm consultant for Mill Creek Farms, LLC.
+He served as a director of Colonial Farm Credit until September 2020 (retirement).

-Mr. A. Kevin Monahan, Vice Chairman of the Board and Chairman of the Governance Committee, is a row crop, beef cattle, and timber farmer and owner of Monahan Farms, LLC and Bowling Green Farms, LLC.
+Mr. A. Kevin Monahan, Vice Chair of the Board (January 2020-September 2020), Chair of Governance Committee, and, from September-December 2020, Chair of the Board (October 2020-current) and Chair of the Compensation, Credit Review, and Executive Committees, is a row crop, beef cattle, and timber farmer.
+He is owner of Monahan Farms, LLC, Bowling Green Farms, LLC, and partner in Springhill Farms Partnership.
 Mr. Monahan also serves on the board of the Surry County, Virginia, Planning Commission (county planning), and the Colonial Agricultural Educational Foundation (provides funding for college scholarships and other youth education).